 “Impressive coloratura soprano” (The New York Times) Elizabeth Sutphen has garnered praise for her sparkling voice and her ability to “soar deftly through stratospheric trills and arpeggios” (Financial Times).
-Praised as “Exquisite” by The Guardian, Ms. Sutphen looks forward to multiple house debuts in the 2023-24 season, which will include performances at the Spoleto Festival as Cleopatra in Giulio Cesare and at Arizona Opera as Rosina in Il barbiere di Siviglia.
+Praised as “Exquisite” by The Guardian, Ms. Sutphen looks forward to multiple house debuts in the 2023-24 season, which will include performances at Arizona Opera as Rosina in Il barbiere di Siviglia and at The Glimmerglass Festival as Mabel (The Pirates of Penzance) and Aveline Mortimer (Elizabeth Cree).
 She will also join the Metropolitan Opera for the first time for their production of Tannhäuser.

 Ms. Sutphen’s 2022-2023 season included a return to the role of Sophie in Der Rosenkavalier at the Salzburger Landestheater and a company debut with Detroit Opera as Atalanta in Handel’s Xerxes.
 The 2021-22 season saw her Palm Beach Opera debut as Valencienne in The Merry Widow and her debut with the Atlanta Opera as Chrisann Brennan in The (R)evolution of Steve Jobs by Mason Bates and Mark Campbell.
 Ms. Sutphen has performed leading roles in houses around the world, including Sophie in Der Rosenkavalier with the Glyndebourne Festival and Zerbinetta in Ariadne auf Naxos with both the Théâtre du Capitole de Toulouse and Oper Frankfurt, and Faustina in Tarik O’Regan and John Caird’s The Phoenix with the Houston Grand Opera.
 Most recently, Ms. Sutphen was praised by Schmopera for her “impeccable comedic delivery” and “ability to sing flawlessly...with dexterity and finesse” for her Des Moines Metro Opera debut as the delightfully zany La Folie in Rameau’s Platée.